 - The client employs you to do a small quick job that pays just a few dollars.

 - The same client then employs you for a few different projects, all paying just a few dollars.

 - You start to trust the client.

 - That client then proposes a nice large project.
-You think, GREAT!.
+You think GREAT!.
 I’m going to make some real money.

 - You work your hardest and provide the best quality work and deliver it to your client.

-The take away here is to not trust anyone!
+The takeaway here is not to trust anyone!
 Especially in business.
 Ensure you have legitimate contracts throughout.
 Try and protect yourself as best you can.
 Use legitimate freelance websites and use your common sense.

 23. Get Rich Quick Investments (High Yield)